 As Variety snidely seethed in its review, the film “makes the current ‘Varsity Blues’ look like ‘Citizen Kane’ by comparison,” and it “should quickly catapult into the vid bins, where it’ll find plenty of forgettable company.”

 Highs and Lows: Most and Least Profitable Movie Reboots of the Past Decade

 Worldwide box office: $94.1 million

-In 2016, Robert De Niro and Zac Efron starred in “Dirty Grandpa,” made with a $25 million production budget.
-Fans showed up to see the popular actors’ onscreen grandfather-grandson dynamic, and although the flick surely helped Efron’s net worth, the movie ratings told a different story.
+In 2016, Robert De Niro and Zac Efron starred in “Dirty Grandpa,” which was made with a $25 million production budget.
+Fans showed up to see the popular actors’ on-screen grandfather-grandson dynamic, and although the flick surely helped Efron’s net worth, the movie ratings told a different story.

 “When Robert De Niro receives his inevitable lifetime achievement Oscar,” wrote Variety, “don’t expect his highlight reel to include a single clip from ‘Dirty Grandpa,’ a brutally unfunny stab at ribald comedy that stands as the legendary actor’s big-screen nadir.”

 Box office: $92.9 million (domestic release only)